 Step 1: Be Intentional.

 Stress of any kind is often fueled by that feeling of not being in control.
-Holiday stress can be fueled by a feeling of not being in control of our time, money, food, activities, or even our own minds all at once in a very short period of time.
+Holiday stress can be fueled by a feeling of not being in control of our time, money, food, activities, or even our minds all at once in a concise period.

-For instance, set your intention with money by setting a budget on what you will spend.
+For instance, set your intention with money by setting a budget for what you will spend.
 Commit that you will not use your credit card, and avoid the stress of overspending.

 Step 2: Simplify

 Interesting, right?
-Here we are in the holidays, extra activities, extra decorations, extra calories, and we’re contemplating the idea of simplifying things.
-Let me guess, your holiday stress went right through the roof?
+Here we are in the holidays, with extra activities, decorations, and calories, and we’re contemplating the idea of simplifying things.
+Let me guess; your holiday stress went right through the roof?
 Stick with me here!

 Great Ways to Simplify: